Que reste-t-il de nos amours?: History

-"I Wish You Love"
+English adaptation "I Wish You Love"

-The song is best known to anglophone audiences as "I Wish You Love", with new lyrics by American composer and lyricist, Albert Askew Beach (1924-1997).
+The song is best known to anglophone audiences as "I Wish You Love", with new lyrics by American composer and lyricist, Albert Askew Beach (1924–1997).
 "I Wish You Love" was introduced in 1957 by Keely Smith as the title cut of her solo debut album, I Wish You Love, and was one of Smith's signature songs.
 Smith's debut album otherwise consisted of standards.
 She later recalled:

 [when] we sat down to select the songs, [record producer] Voyle Gilmore...played a bunch of standards and he said, "I want to play you a really pretty French song [...] it won't mean nothing and you won't do it in the album but I just thought I'd play it for you" and he played "I Wish You Love".
 So, at the end of him playing all these songs [...]
 I said: "Babe, I'll sing any 11 songs y'all want me to but I want to sing 'I Wish You Love'."